Hultown History, Family Crest & Coats of Arms

-Anglo-Saxon name Hultown comes from when the family resided in either of the settlements called Hulton in the counties of Lancashire and Staffordshire.
-The surname Hultown belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+The Anglo-Saxon name Hultown comes from when the family resided in either of the settlements called Hulton in the counties of Lancashire and Staffordshire.
+The place name literally means "the hill farmstead or estate.
+The Lancashire Hulton occurs as Hilton and Hulton in the 13th century. "

 Early Origins of the Hultown family